 This cheesy omelette, bulked up with potatoes, is a common meal in the French Alps.
 If you can’t find the semi-hard Beaufort cheese, try using Gruyere or Emmenthal instead.

-Gabriel Gate’s take on the classic sees Tabasco sauce and whipped crème fraiche fly in to the rescue.
+Gabriel Gate’s take on the classic sees Tabasco sauce and whipped crème fraiche fly to the rescue.
 It makes for a tasty light dinner for one or entrée for many when mates call in.

 Winter has us dreaming of the food of the French Alps, like this ultra-comforting, mega cheesy gratin.
 It only needs around 10 minutes to bake until the cheese starts to bubble and brown.
 Yes.